Learn Everything About the 7 PS of Marketing Mix

 4 Ps Transformed to the 7 Ps of Marketing

-4 Ps marketing to 7 Ps in the marketing
+4 Ps marketing to 7 ps of marketing

 The marketing mix concept came from Harvard Business School (America) by advertising professor Neil Borden, later known as the 4 Ps of the marketing mix.
 I have shared his monochromatic photograph for your reference right below.